alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 ###Excercise 8
 #### New NTP server
 Lets say Server guys added a new `NTP server` which has ip of `192.200.0.2`.
 You want to update all your switches in your DC to reflect this change.
 Today, you might be logging into all the switches and manually typing this in.
-With ansible, we go one file and make this change and then run the playbook again.
-Within secs , it will update your entire DC switches with the new ntp server.
+With ansible, we to go one file (the variables file) and make this modification.
+Then we run the playbook again.
+Within secs , it will update your entire DC switches with the new ntp server information.
 Note, ansible is idempotent, therefore it will not change anything else except that one small change.
-This will be on disruption in service.
+Therefore this will not be disruption in change.

 1. switch to `ATOM` editor
     2. Navigate to `ansible --> roles --> baseconfig --> vars`